harinandan1995/csm/resources/docs/TRAIN.md

 ```
 tensorboard --logdir out/{date}/{time}/summaries/.
 ```
-> Please make sure you are in the conda environment
+> Please make sure you are in the conda environment or atleast latest tensorboard is available in the environment

 #### Checkpoints
 After every few epochs model weights are stored as checkpoints in ``out/{date}/{time}/summaries/``.
 You can use any checkpoint to preload the weights if you want to start a new training.
 You just have to update the train.checkpoint config parameter.